USDA Non-Discrimination Statement

 This institution is an equal opportunity provider.”

-If your student has food allergies that the school does not already know about, please contact the school office even if you do not plan to have your child eat school provided meals.
-VCSA can make some meal accommodations for students with food allergies; ask your child’s health care provider to complete this form: MEDICAL SPECIAL DIET ORDER, and submit it to the school office.
+If your student has food allergies, please contact the school office even if you do not plan to have your child eat school provided meals.
+PSJXXIII can make meal accommodations for students with food allergies; ask your child’s health care provider to complete this form: MEDICAL SPECIAL DIET ORDER, and submit it to the school office.

 Nutrition and Wellness Policy

-The community at Visitation Catholic STEM Academy believes that God is in all things, therefore, the school supports healthy development of the whole person; body, mind, and spirit.
-Visitation utilizes Washington State health, nutrition and physical education standards to guide its programs.
-The health and physical fitness goals at Visitation highlight importance of physical health and a holistic approach to education:
+The community at Pope St. John XXIII STEM Academy believes that God is in all things, therefore, the school supports healthy development of the whole person; body, mind, and spirit.
+PSJXXIII utilizes Washington State health, nutrition and physical education standards to guide its programs.
+The health and physical fitness goals at PSJXXIII highlight importance of physical health and a holistic approach to education:

 - Students will acquire the knowledge, skills, and motivation needed to achieve and maintain outstanding physical health and lifelong fitness.

-- Visitation Catholic STEM Academy will be committed to the development of the whole person; body, mind and spirit.
+- Pope St. John XXIII STEM Academy will be committed to the development of the whole person; body, mind and spirit.

-- Visitation will provide ongoing physical education including assessments, plans, and promotion of student and staff wellness.
+- Pope St. John XXIII will provide ongoing physical education including assessments, plans, and promotion of student and staff wellness.

-- Visitation’s master calendar will include designated time for three recesses, preferably outdoors, during which students will be encouraged to engage in physical activity.
+- PSJXXIII’s master calendar will include designated time for three recesses, preferably outdoors, during which students will be encouraged to engage in physical activity.

-- Opportunities to participate in after-school CYO activities such as basketball, cross country, volleyball and track will be promoted and supported by the school.
+- Opportunities to participate in after-school sports activities such as basketball, cross country, volleyball and track will be promoted and supported by the school.

 Kitchen Manager, Administrative Assistant & Principal